Jaimeloeuf/police-man/README.md

 - user_UID
     - This must be an **unique identifier** for every single user that MUST be unique in the whole datastore.
 Generally speaking each organization gets 1 set of datastore, but they can choose to create more.
     - "user_UID" is used as the key for user objects
+    - Can be generated with the hash of the user's initial user object, but do note that the hash may change as the user object change.
 - credential_hash
     - This is the hash of the user's password.
 There can be an additional attribute for the salt used for the hash, but since BCrypt is used and BCrypt stores the hash and salt together, the additional attribute is not needed with this BCrypt implementation.
 - roles